-- 2 tbsp sliced green onion/scallions for topping
+- 2 tablespoon sliced green onion/scallions for topping

 - Press tofu firmly with paper towels to release moisture.
 (I typically do this to the whole block and then slice it into 5 strips and press it again to remove as much water as possible.)
 Slice tofu into cubes.

-- Combine cashew butter, soy sauce, vinegar, sugar, sesame oil, sriracha, ginger and 1 Tbsp water in a bowl; stir with a whisk.
+- Combine cashew butter, soy sauce, vinegar, sugar, sesame oil, sriracha, ginger and 1 tablespoon water in a bowl; stir with a whisk.

 - Top sweet potato noodles with tofu and add optional toppings as desired.